TheBlueNightmare/jick/README.md

 establishes a minimum and maximum delay (in seconds) to sleep for, after each HTTP request is made.
 The actual amount of time spent sleeping will be a random value between the minimum and maximum delay.

 Setting these 2 numbers to be the same will result in it not delaying at all.
+The default setting is having no delay at all.

 ``
 --use-cookies